Crystal valley Hall effect

-With SOC, the symmetry of monolayer Fe$_2$WX$_4$ changes from spin group to magnetic group.
+With SOC, the symmetry of monolayer Fe$_2$W$X_4$ changes from spin group to magnetic group.
 Moreover, the magnetic group symmetry depends on the direction of the easy magnetization axis.
-In order to determine the magnetic group symmetry, we calculated the orientation of the easy magnetization axis of monolayer Fe$_2$WX$_4$.
+To determine the magnetic group symmetry, we calculated the orientation of the easy magnetization axis of monolayer Fe$_2$W$X_4$.
 The direction of the easy magnetization axis of both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are along the 001 direction.
 So, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have 2$S_{4z}T$, $C_{2z}$, $C_{2x}T$, $C_{2y}T$ and 2$M_{xy}$ symmetry.
-The mirror $M_{xy}$ or $S_{4z}T$ symmetry can protect energy degeneracy and opposite Berry curvature at the high-symmetry X and Y points (Fig.~\ref{fig3}{(a) and (b)}).
-Moreover, the high-symmetry X and Y points still have opposite spin polarization under SOC ((Fig.~\ref{fig3}{(a) and (b)})).
-These factors will cause monolayer Fe$_2$WX$_4$ to have valley Hall effect under an in-plane electric field (Fig.~\ref{fig3}{(c)}).
-Since here a certain crystal symmetry is a necessary condition for realizing the valley Hall effect, we call the valley Hall effect in monolayer Fe$_2$WX$_4$ as the crystal valley Hall effect.
+The mirror $M_{xy}$ or $S_{4z}T$ symmetry can protect energy degeneracy and opposite Berry curvatures at the high-symmetry X and Y points [Fig. \ref{fig4}{(a)} and \ref{fig4}{(b)}].
+Moreover, the high-symmetry X and Y points still have opposite spin polarization under SOC [Fig. \ref{fig4}{(a)} and \ref{fig4}{(b)}].
+These factors will cause monolayer Fe$_2$WX$_4$ to have valley Hall effect under an in-plane electric field [Fig.~\ref{fig4}{(c)}].
+Since here a certain crystal symmetry is a necessary condition for realizing the valley Hall effect, we term the valley Hall effect in monolayer Fe$_2$W$X_4$ as the crystal valley Hall effect.
 Therefore, the valley Hall effect without the $T$ symmetry can be realized in altermagnetic materials.